Atharva-karambe/Hackathon_hosting/README.md

 2. Install the prerequisites as described above.
 3. Start the MongoDB server by running the following command in a terminal window:

-This will start the MongoDB server running in the background.
+This will start the MongoDB server running in the background. $ mongod

 4. In a separate terminal window, navigate to the project root directory and start the Flask application by running the following command:
+$ python app.py

 The application will start running on http://localhost:5000.